cardi/auntietuna-server/README.md

 /opt/local/lib/mariadb/bin/mysql_secure_installation
 ```

-### installing mysql tables
+### installing mysql databases and tables

+#### create new user

 Installing mysql will automatically give you a root user and password.
-You want to Reset the root password by running the commands on mysql:
+You want to reset the root password by running the commands on mysql:

 ```
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'MyNewPass';